SPREADSHEETS FOR STRUCTURAL ENGINEERS

 Utilizing the Solver Add-in

-Our BoltGroup and WeldGroup spreadsheets require the use of the Microsoft Solver Add-in to locate the Instantaneous Center of Rotation.
+BoltGroup and WeldGroup spreadsheets use the Microsoft Solver Add-in to locate the Instantaneous Center of Rotation.
 Solver is a standard component of Excel but must be activated before it can be used.
+To activate the Solver Add-in: